MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/8_AzureApps/demos/1_fromMulti-containerWebApp_toAKS.md

 <summary><b>3.
 Azure Container Apps</b> (Click to expand)</summary>

 > A serverless container platform for microservices and apps without managing Kubernetes directly.
-> - **When to use:** If you want simplicity and autoscaling without the complexity of AKS.
+> - **When to use:** If you want simplicity from management perspective and autoscaling.
 > - **Relation to ACR:** Same as AKS, pulls images from ACR.
 > - **Setup order:** After ACR.